Contact Us Today (424) 372-3112

 This clarified the scope of the Compassionate Use Act.
 A patient or caregiver may possess no more than eight ounces of dried marijuana per patient.

-Also, patient or primary caregiver may also maintain no more than six mature or twelve immature plants per qualified patient.
-Even though California State Law allows the personal use and possession of marijuana for medical purposes, a 2005 U.S. Supreme Court ruled that the federal government can still arrest patients who are using medical marijuana legally under state law.
+Also, the patient or primary caregiver may maintain no more than six mature or twelve immature plants per qualified patient.
+Even though California State Law allows the personal use and possession of marijuana for medical purposes, a 2005 U.S. Supreme Court ruling clarified that the federal government can still arrest patients who are using medical marijuana legally under state law, as federal law still considers marijuana illegal.

 California Health & Safety Code Section 11357